Vinesh Phogat

-Vinesh Phogat (/hi/; born 25 August 1994) is an Indian politician and former freestyle wrestler.
+Vinesh Phogat (/hi/; born 25 August 1994) is an Indian freestyle wrestler and politician.
 She currently serves as the MLA of Julana constituency in Haryana, representing the Indian National Congress.
-Prior to her political career, she was one of India's most accomplished female wrestlers.
 A two-time World Championships bronze medalist, she is a former Asian champion, Asian Games gold medalist and a three-time Commonwealth Games gold medalist.
 Vinesh is the only Indian woman wrestler to have won gold at both the Asian and Commonwealth Games.
-She is a three-time Olympian, having represented India at the 2016, 2020, and 2024 Olympics.
+She has also represented India at the 2016, 2020, and 2024 Olympics.

 Early and personal life

 Phogat was born on 25 August 1994 in Charkhi Dadri, Haryana, India.
 She is the daughter of Rajpal Phogat and Premlata Phogat and hails from a family of wrestlers.
 Her sister Priyanka Phogat and cousins Geeta Phogat, Ritu Phogat and Babita Kumari are all wrestlers.
 She was trained by her uncle Mahavir Singh Phogat.

 During the early years, Phogat's father and uncle had to deal with opposition from the community in their village to help her and her cousins pursue competitive wrestling as they were judged to be going against the morals and values of their community.
 When she was nine years old, her father was shot dead in front of their house by a relative of her family.

 On 13 December 2018, she married fellow wrestler Somvir Rathee from Jind.
 Both of them worked for the Indian Railways and have known each other since 2011.